nottrobin/semantic-design/README.md

 The Semantic Design
 ===

+The purpose of this project is to produce a simple markup template that can nonetheless be extended to contain most forms of data.

+The idea is to then produce multiple different sets of styles (themes) based on the same markup.

 You should find the [source code](index.html) fairly easy to read.
 Even if you don't know HTML, it should be understandable.